neoncortex/bashed/README.md

 - yasm_gcc_no_pie;

 #### How to customized it:
 You can copy the langs definitions, and the babel_exec array to your ~/.bashrc, and customize it.
 The definitions are just shell commands inside a variable.
-These definitions should be added to babel_exec array like: name:::var, where name will be the name, like c, cpp, etc, and the var will be the variable containing the code to be executed.
+These definitions should be added to babel_exec array like: name:::var, where name will be the lang name, like c, cpp, etc, and the var will be the variable containing the code to be executed.
 Just look into the modules/babel/babel.sh and it will become clear.